alekkiq/python-crud-api/README.md

 # Python CRUD API

 ## Description
 A Python-based CRUD (Create, Read, Update, Delete) API built with Flask and PyPika.
-This API provides endpoints to interact with a MySQL database, supporting various operations on different tables.
+This API provides endpoints to interact with an SQL database, supporting various operations on different tables.
 The project includes features like API key authentication, CORS support, and environment-based configuration.

 ## Features
+- Support for MySQL(MariaDB), PostgreSQL and SQLite
 - CRUD operations for database tables
 - API key and secret authentication
 - CORS support with configurable allowed origins